maackle/html2purescript/README.md

 # html2purescript

+> **THIS REPO IS NOT MAINTAINED**.
+It's designed to quickly bootstrap from HTML into Halogen markup, but it is not robust or complete.
+Feel free to fork!

 Live at http://michaeldougherty.info/html2purescript/

 Very basic parser/renderer to convert between raw HTML and (something close to) valid, readable PureScript syntax.
 Right now only outputs to Halogen.